-For the 2014 financial year, non-executive directors received a fee of \$45,000 (inclusive of superannuation, where applicable).
+For the 2015 financial year, a non-executive director (excluding the Chairman) receives a fee of \$60,000 (inclusive of superannuation, where applicable) and the Chairman receives a fee of \$80,000 (inclusive of superannuation).
 Members of the Audit Committee and Remuneration Committee also received an additional \$5,000 for their roles on each of those Committees.
 The additional payments recognise the additional time commitment by non-executive directors who serve on committees.